 The Only Move Out Cleaning Checklist You Need

-- Moving can be overwhelming and it’s easy to forget things if you’re not organized with a checklist ahead of time.
+- Moving is overwhelming — it’s easy to forget things without a plan.

-- If you’re a tenant, doing a good job with cleaning before you move out can mean the difference between getting your deposit back and losing it.
+- For tenants, a thorough clean can be the difference between getting your deposit back or losing it.

-- If you’re a landlord, the apartments you rent need to be clean and in good order before a new tenant moves in.
+- For landlords, units need to be clean and ready before a new tenant moves in.

 Cleaning Products |